transdigiware/blockchain/howto/ibp-console-import-nodes.md

 ### How to import an ordering service
 {: #ibp-console-import-orderer-process}

 Navigate to the **Nodes** tab.

 1. If you have not already done so, navigate to the **Organizations** tab and export the MSP of one or more peer organizations.
 Then, send this MSP, which represents your organization, to an administrator of the ordering service (which in this case is not necessarily an admin of any ordering nodes, but an organization with administrative control over the system channel).
 This ordering service administrator can make your organization one of the ordering service organizational admins or add your MSP to the consortium (giving your organization the ability to create channels), or both.
 Note that if your organization has been made one of the ordering service organizational admins, you have the ability to add your own organization to the consortium.
 2. After your MSP has been added as an ordering service administrator or to the consortium (or both), import the JSON representing the ordering service (as with the other nodes, this ordering service must be exported from the console where the ordering service was created).
 Then, navigate to the **Nodes** panel.
 Click **Add ordering service**, followed by **Import an existing ordering service**.
 Then click **Next**.
 3. Click **Add file** to upload the ordering service JSON.
 Note that regardless of how many nodes are in this ordering service, the JSON representing this ordering service will be one file.

-4. Set the admin identity for the ordering nodes by clicking **Existing identity**.
-Recall from the [Before you begin section](#ibp-console-import-orderer-before-you-begin) that you can effectively skip this step if you want by selecting any identity in your wallet.
-However, if you want to have the correct node admin identity exported from the console where it was created and imported into your console and select it in this step, you can choose to do that.
+It is not necessary to associate an identity with an ordering service in order to create a channel on an ordering service or to join members to the consortium (the latter is handled by ordering service organizations, not the ordering node itself).

-If the ordering service was exported before October 2nd, 2019, you might have to supply location information specifying where the ordering service was created.
-If you see this field, you can choose whether to supply the location or to have the ordering service re-exported, in which case the console will not ask for this information.
+If you see the location field, you can choose whether to supply the location or to have the ordering service re-exported, in which case the console will not ask for this information.
 {: note}

 After you have imported the ordering service into the console, you can add new organization members to the consortium (if your MSP was added as an admin of the ordering service) and select the ordering service when creating new channels (if your organization has been added to the consortium).